Keratosis Pilaris. Little red bumps. Chicken skin.

 Tips for a Positive Keratosis Pilaris Treatment

 To soften rough, dry skin associated with KP, you may need a heavy-duty moisturizer from AmLactin® alpha-hydroxy skin care products.
-AmLactin® moisturizers contain alpha-hydroxy acids (AHAs), which are effective at exfoliating and hydrating the skin.
+AmLactin® moisturizers contain alpha-hydroxy therapy, which is effective at exfoliating and hydrating the skin.
 The formulas also contain emollients and humectants that help retain the skin’s moisture and draw water to the skin so it looks and feels soft and smooth.